Do not underestimate the power of powder coating!

 There are manufacturers that will handle your finishing needs as part of the design and manufacture of your custom hinges.
 So if you prefer a single-source manufacturing experience for your custom-made hinges, hunt down a company that also offers powder coating in-house.

-If you want to hear more about the benefits of powder coating and the many available hinge colors, talk with your hinge designer or head to a powder coating material supplier’s website.
-We also answer questions below if you have an engineering question you’d like a quick answer on:
+If you want to learn more about the benefits of powder coating and the many available hinge colors, talk with your hinge designer or head to a powder coating material supplier’s website.